PROCEDURES FOR THE SUBMISSION OF A FLIGHT PLAN

 IFPU 2 (Bretigny) EUCBZMFP

-The flights from the inside of -ZONE to the outside of the IFPS ZONE
+The flights from the inside of the IFPS-ZONE to the outside of the IFPS ZONE

 Combined VFR/IFR, IFR/VFR, GAT/OAT, OAT/GAT flights